Self-consistent Hubble expansion in exponential teleparallel gravity: confrontation with recent observations: Observational Data and Methodological Framework

-Gravitational waves are ripples in the fabric of spacetime, first predicted by Albert Einstein’s General Theory of Relativity (1916).
-They are produced when massive objects such as black holes or neutron stars undergo rapid acceleration, particularly during binary mergers, collisions, or asymmetric explosions like supernovae.
-These waves propagate at the speed of light and, owing to their weak interaction with matter, carry undistorted information about the most extreme astrophysical environments.
-The first direct detection, achieved on September 14, 2015, by the Advanced LIGO interferometers, confirmed general relativity in the strong-field regime and inaugurated the era of gravitational-wave astronomy \cite{a32} exactly after a century of Einstein prediction.
-Since then, the inclusion of the European Virgo detector \cite{a33} and the Japanese KAGRA observatory \cite{a34} into the global network has significantly improved sky localization, detection confidence, and parameter estimation, thereby enabling multi-messenger astronomy and deepening our understanding of the dynamical universe.\\ In this study, we utilise observational data from the Gravitational-Wave Transient Catalogues (GWTC), a series of cumulative releases maintained by the LIGO–Virgo–KAGRA (LVK) Collaboration, which document compact binary coalescences across successive observing runs.
-The first release, GWTC-1, reported 11 confident detections from the O1 (2015–2016) and O2 (2016–2017) runs, including several binary black hole (BBH) mergers and the landmark binary neutron star (BNS) event GW170817 \cite{a35}.
-The subsequent catalog, GWTC-2, added 39 detections from the first half of O3 (O3a, April–October 2019), extending the sample to higher redshifts and asymmetric mass ratios \cite{a36}.
-A refined analysis of the same data, published as GWTC-2.1, identified 46 candidate events with improved calibration and parameter estimation \cite{a37}.
-The GWTC-3 catalog expanded the collection further by reporting 35 additional compact binary mergers from the second half of O3 (O3b, November 2019–March 2020), of which 17 were newly identified \cite{a38}.
+In this study, we utilise observational data from the Gravitational-Wave Transient Catalogues (GWTC), a series of cumulative releases maintained by the LIGO–Virgo–KAGRA (LVK) Collaboration, which document compact binary coalescence events across successive observing runs.
+The first catalogue, GWTC-1, reported 11 confident detections from the O1 (2015–2016) and O2 (2016–2017) observing runs, including several binary black hole (BBH) mergers and the landmark binary neutron star (BNS) event GW170817 \cite{Abbott:2019}.
+Subsequently, GWTC-2 added 39 additional detections from the first half of the O3 observing run (O3a, April–October 2019), thereby extending the observational sample to higher redshifts and asymmetric mass ratios \cite{Abbott:2021}.
+A refined analysis of the same dataset, released as GWTC-2.1, further improved the calibration and parameter estimation procedures and identified 46 candidate gravitational-wave events \cite{Abbott:2024}.
+The GWTC-3 catalog expanded the collection further by reporting 35 additional compact binary mergers from the second half of O3 (O3b, November 2019–March 2020), of which 17 were newly identified \cite{Abbott:2023}.
 Complementary efforts, such as the IAS-O3a catalog, provided 42 BBH detections based on independent analysis, while auxiliary lists and marginal candidate sets offered further context.
 Most recently, early results from the O4 observing run have been released through discovery papers, and updated catalogs are expected to expand the current sample.
 Altogether, the GWTC series now contains 225 confirmed gravitational-wave detections, providing the most extensive observational record of compact binary coalescences.
 In this work, we utilize 90 gravitational-wave observational events, focusing on the luminosity distance ($d_{L}$) and the corresponding redshift measurements.